krossetti/DDL-DC/entity-resolution-basics.md

 ## Active learning

-When conducting the supervised learning portion of the deduplicaton of your data set, it is importation to see what type of attributes are selected as well as the choices you assess during the session. you are presented with 4 options;
+Active learning is the so-called 'special sauce' behind Dedupe.
+As in most supervised machine learning tasks, the challenge is to get labelled data that the model can learn from.
+The active learning phase in Dedupe is essentially an extended user-labelling session, which can be short if you have a small dataset, and can take longer if your dataset is big.
+You are presented with 4 options;

 In Figure 1, you see the first set of pairwise with the four choices below:

-(y)es, being a affirmation of the duplicate,
-(n)o, being a negative of the duplicate,
-(u)nsure, meaning you cannot make a decision due to a lack of information, or (f)inished, thus completing the session.
+(y)es:    confirms that the two references are to the same entity
+(n)o:     labels the two references as not the same entity
+(u)nsure: does not label the two references as the same entity or as different entities
+or
+(f)inished: ends the active learning session and triggers the supervised learning phase.

 #####Figure 1.
 ![Dedupe snapshot](figures/dedupeEX.png)